2b-t/realsense-ros2-docker/ReadMe.md

       - 'c 189:* rmw'
 ```

+For more information on how to obtain these device cgroup rules see [here](https://github.com/2b-t/docker-for-robotics/blob/main/doc/WorkingWithHardware.md).
+For running the IMU as well you will have to add [**`privileged: true`**](https://docs.docker.com/compose/compose-file/compose-file-v3/#domainname-hostname-ipc-mac_address-privileged-read_only-shm_size-stdin_open-tty-user-working_dir).

 ### 1.1 Installation from Debian packages

 The relevant packages for `amd64` and most distributions can be installed from Debian packages.
 This is significantly simpler and less error prone than a full compilation from source but corresponding Debian packages might not be available for all Ubuntu versions and are sadly currently not available for `arm64`. **In the case of an `arm64` architecture you will have to go for a compilation from source as described in the next section.** The corresponding Dockerfile for `amd64` can be found below.
 It is based on the installation guides for [`librealsense`](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages) and [its ROS wrapper](https://github.com/IntelRealSense/realsense-ros/tree/ros2-beta).

 ```Dockerfile